partiql/partiql-lang-kotlin/docs/tutorials/Command Line Tutorial.md

 ### Initial Environment

-The initial environment for the REPL can be setup with a configuration file, which should be a PartiQL file with a single `struct` containing the initial *global environment*.
+The initial environment for the Shell can be setup with a configuration file, which should be a PartiQL file with a single `struct` containing the initial *global environment*.

 For example, a file named `config.env` contains the following: